Eating: Compulsive overeating

 Compulsive overeating, or emotional eating, is "the tendency to eat in response to negative emotions".
 Empirical studies have indicated that anxiety leads to decreased food consumption in people with normal weight and increased food consumption in the obese.

 Many laboratory studies showed that overweight individuals are more emotionally reactive and are more likely to overeat when distressed than people of normal weight.
 Furthermore, it was consistently found that obese individuals experience negative emotions more frequently and more intensively than do normal weight persons.

 The naturalistic study by Lowe and Fisher compared the emotional reactivity and emotional eating of normal and overweight female college students.
 The study confirmed the tendency of obese individuals to overeat, but these findings applied only to snacks, not to meals.
 That means that obese individuals did not tend to eat more while having meals; rather, the amount of snacks they ate between meals was greater.
 One possible explanation that Lowe and Fisher suggest is obese individuals often eat their meals with others and do not eat more than average due to the reduction of distress because of the presence of other people.
 Another possible explanation would be that obese individuals do not eat more than the others while having meals due to social desirability.
 Conversely, snacks are usually eaten alone.

 Hunger and satiety

 There are many physiological mechanisms that control starting and stopping a meal.
 The control of food intake is a physiologically complex, motivated behavioral system.
 Hormones such as cholecystokinin, bombesin, neurotensin, anorectin, calcitonin, enterostatin, leptin and corticotropin-releasing hormone have all been shown to suppress food intake.

+Eating rapidly leads to obesity and overeating, probably because the feelings of satiety can be slower.